okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-organize-configuration/main/index.md

 ## Overview

-Whether you're already using Terraform to automate the management of your Okta org or are just starting, how you organize your files can make a difference.
-Follow the best practices in this article for code that's more concise, easier to understand and maintain, reduces the risk of creating an incorrect configuration, and has better security.
+Maintaining your Terraform configuration can become more challenging as the amount of code increases.
+Follow the best practices in this article to create more concise code that's easier to understand and maintain, reduces the risk of errors, and increases security.

 ## Organize files by resource type and purpose

 To increase the maintainability of your Terraform configuration, instead of using one file, use one Terraform script file for each resource type or related purpose.
-For example, define Okta device security assurance policies in a file called `Devices.tf`.
+For example, define device assurance policies in a file called `Devices.tf`.

 Some benefits of using multiple files for your Terraform configuration are: